Kolmogorov Complexity

 Bottom: 1.50

 This is the gist of Kolmogorov complexity.
-For any given object - say, represented as a binary string - it's Kolmogorov complexity is the length of the shortest program that prints that string.
+For any given object—represented as a binary string—its Kolmogorov complexity is the length of the shortest program that prints that string.
+This is the limit on how much a file can be compressed.

 Here are a few more examples.